Found Pet Advice

 No matter how friendly or cute the animal you have found is, deciding to just keep it is NEVER the right decision.
+Equally just because a cat or dog seems very scared and nervous around you initially does not mean it has been abused.
 There will be a family missing their loved pet.

 The law requires that any stray or found dog must be handed over to Animal Control within 48 hours.
 While you may be trying to find the owner using any of the steps above, we do not advocate that you break the law.
 You can hand the animal over and if you are contacted by the owner after this you can advise them where the dog is.
 If you are keen to keep the dog yourself, then let animal control know you are willing to offer the dog a good home.
 If the owner does not claim the animal within the legal timeframes they can then call you.
 Any Animal Control Officer would much prefer to see an unclaimed dog find a good home, when the alternate choice is euthanasia.

 Finding Dead Animals

 If the animal you have found or seen is deceased then there is most likely still an owner who would prefer to know than keep worrying.
 Dead animals can, if possible, be taken to your local SPCA or vet.
 They can often store the remains for a period, to allow time for the owner to make contact and collect them.

 If they can not be moved then call the SPCA or your local Council and they may be able to check the animal for a microchip before removing the remains.

 If possible, it is still worth taking many of the found pet steps above, but do not include photos or other images.

 Any other questions?

 Give the NZCAR team a call on 0800 LOSTPET (567873), or email us at email@example.com.